robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 # More Gaussian at higher time frames

-The last stylised fact I want to touch on is the observation that returns become more Gaussian on higher time frames.
+The last stylized fact I want to touch on is the observation that returns become more Gaussian on higher time frames.
 That is, weekly returns look more Gaussian than hourly returns.

 Higher time frames mean that returns are sums of more ticks, or, larger $N$ in the compound Poisson model we're using.
 Getting larger values for $N$ means the expected value $E[N] = \lambda$ is larger.
 This is equivalent to larger values for $\lambda$.